vpaul08/bash_helpers/README.md

-# bash_helpers
+# Bash Helpers
+## Description
-A general set of scripts that help in writing other bash scripts for yourself.
+A set of scripts that aid in writing other bash scripts.

+You can see the contents of the script to know what they do in real.
+Ideally, the script name should be enough to getting some idea about what the script does.